jocelynstalker/HomeRangeBasics/README.md

-# HomeRangeBasics
+# Home Range Basics

-First repository; for home range analysis exercises
+This is my first GitHub repository.
+It will contain my first attemps at home range exercises in R, including the creation of polygons.